Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Convolutional Regularization Selection

-\textbf{Progressive training:} To help the training process more stable, particularly in case of a large $\gamma$-value, we propose a progressive training algorithm in this context, which is shown in Fig.~\ref{fig:model2}(d).
+In order to stabilize the joint training of the front-end ConvRS and back-end BASEN, particularly in case of a large $\gamma$-value, we propose a progressive training algorithm in this context, which is shown in Fig.~\ref{fig:model2}(d).
 In detail, we initially set $\gamma$ to 0 and train the whole model without any pre-training, resulting in the original selection output, which can also be viewed as a raw channel selection solution.
-For the training of other $\gamma$-values, we then use the trained model with $\gamma$ = 0 as the pre-training model.
+For the training of other $\gamma$-values, we then use the trained model with $\gamma$ = 0 as the pre-trained model.
 Given this initialization, next we perform a two-stage training: 1) in the first stage we freeze the BASEN module and only train the ConvRS for a few epochs; and 2) in the second stage we freeze the ConvRS module and fine-tune the BASEN module to adapt to the selected channels.
-Then for subsequent $\gamma$-values, the pre-training model is replaced with the last model with the old $\gamma$-value.
+Then for subsequent $\gamma$-values, the pre-training model is replaced with the last model with the latest $\gamma$-value.
 This progressive training process will be terminated until all $\gamma$-values are considered.
-Note that given a limited number of EEG channels $Q$, the candidate $\gamma$-set is also constrained.
+Note that given a limited number of EEG channels $Q$, the candidate $\gamma$-set is also constrained. { \begin{remark} Notice that the removal of the discreteness loss $ \mathcal{L}_{d}$ from (\ref{eq:total-loss}) would make the proposed ConvRS method act as a plain attention mechanism, where the obtained selection vector $\mathbf{s}$ can be interpreted as the attention weights of $Q$ EEG channels.
+The considered loss function enables the selection to be both sparse and discrete, which is input-independent after training over all subjects at least on the dataset in Sec. \ref{sec:exp_setup}.
+It experimentally turns out that the sparsity only depends on the user-defined parameter $\gamma$.
+We admit that this has to be validated in the case of a larger data diversity, and we will release a new dataset in this field soon.
+During the testing phase, we only include the channels indicated by $s_j$ = 1, $\forall j\in \{1,\ldots, Q\}$.
+Hence, the channel selection of ConvRS is also static, similarly to ResGS.
+The superiority of ConvRS over ResGS lies in the removal of duplicated channel selections owing to the single selector $\mathbf{s}$. \end{remark} }